Willis, Texas: Local government

 The city was incorporated in 1937.
 When Willis was incorporated, it was governed by general law, as defined by the Constitution of Texas.
 In 2008, when population estimates placed noted total residents exceeded 5000 persons, Willis adopted a Home rule city charter.
 Home Rule in Texas enables cities to establish their own laws as long as those laws are consistent with the Texas Constitution.
 It also grants greater freedom for cities to levy taxes and pay off debts.
 On May 10, 2008, the residents of Willis voted to adopt the City of Willis Home Rule Charter.

 The city has a council-manager government.
 The six-member city council consists of a mayor elected at-large and five city council member elected from single-member districts.
 As of June 2022, the mayor is Leonard Reed.
 Council members are Ashley Nixon, Barney Stone, Tamara Young-Hector, Thomas Luster, and William Brown.
 The council appoints a professional city manager to deal with day to day operations and assert substantial administrative powers.
 As of June 2022, the city manager is Sheyi Ipaye.

 State government

 Willis is part of District 3, Texas Senate, and represented by Republican Robert Nichols.
 In the Texas House of Representatives, Willis is part of District 16, represented by Republican Will Metcalf.

 Federal government

 In the United States Senate, Republicans John Cornyn and Ted Cruz represent the entire state of Texas.
-In the United States House of Representatives, Willis is part of Texas's 8th congressional district,represented by Republican Kevin Brady.
+In the United States House of Representatives, Willis is part of Texas's 8th congressional district, represented by Republican Morgan Luttrell.

 The United States Postal Service Willis Post Office is located at 609 North Campbell Street.